Enquire & Get HIV Test Now

 • Ulcers.
 These may form when blisters rupture and ooze or bleed.

-Dr Monga Medi clinic has earned distinction in the treatment of Human Immunodeficiency Virus (HIV) & Herpes Simplex Virus (HSV).
+Dr. Monga Medi Clinic has earned distinction in the treatment of Human Immunodeficiency Virus (HIV) and Herpes Simplex Virus (HSV).
 Committed to provide complete care and treatment to its patients.

 • Protect Yourself If You Inject Drugs